 - 5.8.1 Education and Health (DMDPD policies DM1, DM57 and DM58) Planning policy requires the provision of school places to be given great weight in order to ensure the necessary infrastructure is in place to cope with the impacts of population expansion arising from new development.
-Lancashire County Council School Planning Team have assessed the proposal and confirmed no school places (financial contributions) would be sought from this development.
+Lancashire County Council Schools Planning Team has assessed the proposal and confirmed no school places (financial contributions) would be sought from this development.
 The NHS request for contributions cannot be accepted at this time.
 No evidence has been provided by the NHS justifying the need or cost for the proposed works to the medical centre.
 Accordingly, the request does not meet the required CIL regulations tests. - Air Quality (SPLA Policy EN9; DMDPD Policy DM21) The site is not located within any Air Quality Management Area (AQMA) but given the level of traffic anticipated from the development and the proximity to both the city centre, an Air Quality Assessment (AQA) has been undertaken.
-The AQA addresses air quality impacts during construction and the operational stages of development and concludes with mitigation measures, including electric vehicle charging points to each property, an emissions management plan, promotion of car clubs and active travel options and use of low emission boilers, the impacts are sufficient minimised.
-The Environmental Health Officer concurs with these findings and requires implementation of the identified measures by condition.

-- 5.8.3 Employment Skills Plans (Policy DM28) the applicant has submitted and amended their ESP to the satisfaction of CSTEP (our consultee).
-The applicant has suitably evidenced compliance with DM28 and a firm commitment to promote local employment and upskilling through the construction phase of the development. - Planning conditions there are a number of conditions recommended which secure the proposed development details or mitigation.
+The AQA addresses air quality impacts during construction and the operational stages of development and concludes with mitigation measures, including electric vehicle charging points to each property, an emissions management plan, promotion of car clubs and active travel options and use of low emission boilers, the impacts are sufficiently minimised.
+The Environmental Health Officer concurs with these findings and requires implementation of the identified measures by condition. - 5.8.3 Employment Skills Plans (Policy DM28) the applicant has submitted and amended their ESP to the satisfaction of CSTEP (our consultee).
+The applicant has suitably evidenced compliance with DM28 and demonstrates a firm commitment to promote local employment and upskilling through the construction phase of the development. - Planning conditions and obligation there are a number of conditions recommended which secure the proposed development details or relevant mitigation to reduce the identified impacts arising from the development.
 In addition to these conditions, officers consider a 2-year time limit condition suitable in this instance because of the acute need to deliver housing and the weight this is afforded in the planning balance.
 Officers also consider it necessary to remove permitted development rights.
 This is considered justified on the basis of the visual and amenity impacts likely to arise from permitted development due to the sites elevated and prominent position and the proximity of the dwellings to one another given the topography of the site.
 Furthermore, there are some risks permitted development could compromise the submitted drainage proposal.
+In addition to the recommended conditions, a legal agreement is considered necessary to secure the provision of open space and play area and the long-term maintenance and management of all open space, landscaping and habitat mitigation, unadopted highways and drainage infrastructure.